 Access Arrangements

-Access arrangements may also be considered for candidates experiencing major illness or injury under the Fitness to Test Policy.
+Access arrangements may also be considered if you are experiencing major illness or injury under the Fitness to Test Policy.

 Access arrangements should be arranged in advance of testing.
-Some arrangements require candidates to make an online application with supporting evidence before they book a test.
+Some arrangements require you to make an online application with supporting evidence before you book a test.

-UCAT will not take any action if a candidate chooses to test without putting access arrangements in place.
+If you leave your application until late in the test window you may have limited testing options depending on test centre availability.
+UCAT will not take any action if you test without putting approved access arrangements in place.

 This page outlines the access arrangements we can provide in test centres.